CarterPape/moab.news/_posts/2021-02/2021-02-25-100-rivian-emails-bathroom-questions-nov-5.md

     - Rivian-emails
 ---

-# Rivian emails: Bathroom questions
+# Rivian emails: More bathroom questions (Nov.
+5)

-Following [an apparent call]({% post_url 2021-02/2021-02-25-050-rivian-emails-gpd-tries-to-call %}) between Josh Lyons, the project manager at GPD Group overseeing the charging station project for Rivian, and Grand County Planning Director Mila Dunbar-Irwin on Oct.
+Following [an apparent call]({% post_url 2021-02/2021-02-25-051-rivian-emails-gpd-tries-to-call %}) between Josh Lyons, the project manager at GPD Group overseeing the charging station project for Rivian, and Grand County Planning Director Mila Dunbar-Irwin on Oct.
 29, Lyons follows up on Nov.
 5, seven days later to ask about.
 Quick emails on the subject ensue, all on the same day.

 {% capture quote %}
 Mila,